chung-leong/react-seq/examples/transition/README.md

 ## Error handling

-Let us return to section "Charlie" and consider how an error emitted by `ScreenCharlie` would land in that section's catch block.
+Let us return to the Charlie clause and consider how an error emitted by `ScreenCharlie` would land in that clause's catch block.
 Here's the code once again:

 ```js
       } else if (route.screen === 'charlie') {